CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

 - The secrets synchronized do not override existing secrets that are created by the CluedIn Installer.
 If your secret matches the same name (front-end certificate is mandatory here), you must remove the existing secret for the synchronized secret to appear.

 - Please ensure that you have enough resources.
 For example, by default the Neo4j and Elasticsearch pods consume a majority of the nodes they have been assigned.
 Having the additional Key Vault pods on these nodes may potentially prevent these from starting up.

+# Known Issues
+This section will explain some of the known issues.

+- **Problem**: When doing a migration of RabbitMQ from local kubernetes password to a synced password, you must do a sequence of steps due to the RabbitMQ charts logic.

+  **Solution**:
+  1. Do an initial deployment where the secret is mounted and mapped to RabbitMQ pod as well as the initial password being supplied in the User Supply Values for RabbitMQ.

+  1. Once deployed and you can see the secretProviderClass, delete the existing rabbitMQ secrets and then kill the RabbitMQ pod.
+A new pod should spawn and the secrets should then be mapped to the secretProviderClass.

+  1. When this has happened, update User Supply Values to remove the password and update it to use an existing one.
+Redeploy the config, and this time it should succeed as the sychronised secret will exist at deployment time.

+  **Note**: This is only an issue with migration.
+Fresh installs do not have this issue.

+- **Problem**: Not all secrets work from a synced source.

+  **Solution**: Unfortunately not all secrets will work from AKV.
+An example of this is the `acr-registry-credentials` secret.
+For a secret to be synchronised, it must first be mounted to a pod.
+However, you cannot pull the image for the pod if the secret does not exist.

+  There are ways around this such as having a generic pod that is deployed pre-helm install, but this is not a scenario we support.